rloterh/MintSignupClone/README.md

 ## Description
-This rubric of this project is to demonstrate the creation of HTML /CSS forms by clonning the mint.com signup page.
+The rubric of this project is to demonstrate the creation of HTML/ CSS forms by designing a clone of the **mint.com** signup page.
 The specification for this project is a part of the Odin Project.

 ## Library Directory 📙